articles

 LLMs are typically implemented as autoregressive feed-forward neural nets.
 This means that to generate a sentence, you provide a prompt which the neural net then uses to generate the next token.
 That prompt + token is fed back into the neural net repeatedly until it produces an EOF token, marking the end of generation.

-We want to derive an equation predicting token rate \(T\).
+We want to derive an equation predicting token rate TT.
 Let’s define some variables:

 Since each token requires accessing the entire model’s parameters, then on an infinitely powerful computer:

-As the model size grows, our throughput drops; as memory bandwidth grows, our throughput increases.
-Likewise, quantizing the model eases our memory pressure, so reducing bytes/param increases our token rate.
+As the model size PP grows, token rate TT drops; as memory bandwidth MM grows, token rate TT increases.
+Likewise, quantizing the model eases memory pressure, so reducing bytes/param QQ increases token rate TT.
 This is all expected.

 However, most of our computers do not have infinite compute throughput.
 We must then adjust our equation: